 The analysis thus far has described the inputs to a generic baseline building in terms of a) upstream environmental burdens equated to external environmental cost for each input to construction and b) regionalized economic impact in terms of employment per \$M of input to construction.
-In addition, a new benchmark, BaselineGreen[TM], has been established as the "green" reference for the proposed building design (see Figure 1).
+In addition, a new benchmark, has been established as the "green" reference for the proposed building design (see Figure 1).

-GreenBalance[TM] attempts to neutralize or "balance" upstream environmental burdens with the objective of mitigating and, in some cases, actually counteracting upstream external environmental costs.

-To date, GreenBalance[TM] has been applied in the design phases of several proposed building and infrastructure projects in response to the following high-priority environmental issues:
+GreenBalanceTM attempts to neutralize or "balance" upstream environmental burdens with the objective of mitigating and, in some cases, actually counteracting upstream external environmental costs.
+To date, this procedure has been applied in the design phases of several proposed building and infrastructure projects in response to the following high-priority environmental issues:

-1) Greenhouse gases (GHG): balance atmospheric carbon dioxide and methane emissions with carbon accumulation in long-life biomass building materials and forest mantle wastewater treatment systems.

-2) Atmospheric pollution: balance sulfur dioxide emissions with the use of sulfur in long-life, sulfur-based building materials.

-3) Indoor air quality: balance volatile organic compound (VOC) emissions by indoor vegetation.

-4) Water supply and quality: balance annual onsite surface water supplies and on-site wastewater treatment with building and site needs.

-5) Renewable energy: balance annual consumption with site-available (e.g., daylighting) and site-generated (e.g., photovoltaics) energy supplies.
+- 1) Greenhouse gases (GHG): balance atmospheric carbon dioxide and methane emissions with carbon accumulation in long-life biomass building materials and forest mantle wastewater treatment systems. - 2) Atmospheric pollution: balance sulfur dioxide emissions with the use of sulfur in long-life, sulfurbased construction materials such as within roads. - 3) Indoor air quality: balance volatile organic compound (VOC) emissions by indoor vegetation. - 4) Water supply and quality: balance annual on-site surface water supplies and on-site wastewater treatment with building and site needs. - 5) Renewable energy: balance annual consumption with site-available (e.g., daylighting) and sitegenerated (e.g., photovoltaics) energy supplies. - 6) Toxic releases: obtain the goal of zero upstream toxic releases and/or incorporate interior and exterior landscapes that bio-remediate toxic chemicals and render them harmless.

+5 PRESENT AND PROSPECTIVE APPLICATIONS

-6) Toxic releases: obtain the goal of zero upstream toxic releases and/or incorporate interior and exterior landscapes that bioremediate toxic chemicals and render them harmless.
-Projects now being undertaken which include these principles include specifications for the paving of the U.S./Mexican border with the North American Development Bank (NADBank), the U T Health Science Center Nursing and Biomedical Sciences Building (NBSB) in Houston, Texas, and the Advanced Green Building Demonstration Project (AGBDP) in Austin, Texas.
+Projects now being undertaken that include these principles include: paving specifications for the U.S./Mexican border with the North American Development Bank (NADBank); the University of Texas Health Science Center Nursing and Biomedical Sciences Building (NBSB) in Houston, Texas; and the Advanced Green Building Demonstration Project (AGBDP) in Austin, Texas.

 The NADBank project investigates the potential for all present SO2 pollution emanating from petroleum refining industries in both countries to be balanced through the use of proven sulfur paving technology.
-A paving strategies research project reported that low-cost, durable, sulfur-modified paving materials can be made along the border and that the annual demand for alternative paving materials greatly exceeds annual sulfur emissions.
+The chemical balancing that has resulted showed complete alleviation of SO2 pollution over a 15 year period when paving only within the four county area needs.
+Proven paving strategies demonstrated that low-cost, durable, sulfur-modified paving materials can be made along the border and that the annual demand for alternative paving materials greatly exceeds annual sulfur emissions.

-The NBSB project demonstrates how upstream carbon dioxide (CO2) emissions can be balanced with the carbon content of long-life biomass building materials.
+The NBSB project demonstrates how upstream carbon dioxide (CO2) emissions can be balanced with the carbon content of long-life biomass building materials that are used as infill to compensate for problem materials associated with structural components of high rise buildings.
 For example, Interior Construction and Interior Finish product types such as medium density fiberboard, cellulose board, and strawboard, if manufactured from renewable or by-product sources, can store more carbon dioxide (in the form of carbon) in biomass then emitted upstream during their manufacture.
-These "CO2 sink" product types can offset (or balance) the CO2 emissions of other product types used in the interior of the proposed NBSB project.
+These "CO2 sink" product types can offset (or balance) the CO2 emissions of other product types used in the structural components of the interior of the proposed NBSB project.
 The design objective is that the Superstructure, Exterior Closure, Interior Construction, and Interior Finishes Uniformat categories be CO2 balanced, i.e., have zero net CO2 emissions for the life of the building.